Tema-MM/eVents_1/README.md

-# eVents_1
+# DrFind
-Event viewing and ticket purchasing app
+Local Dr and or Hospital finding, and appointment booking app